 Next, I begin the design process.
 Using oval templates positioned over the blocks, I try to find the best compositions.
 The possibilities are endless!
 Often I take photographs of multiple compositions to compare them side by side.
 When I have decided the final design, I trace the oval onto the block.

 Don't miss a thing!
-Sign up for the mailing list for news, updates, and free shipping.
+Sign up for the mailing list for news, updates, and 10% off your first order.